ankaAR/bestiario5e/_creatures/bodak.md

 hit_points: "58 (9d8+18)"
 armor_class: "15 (armadura natural)"
 condition_immunities: "hechizado, asustado, envenenado"
-damage_resistances: "cold, fire, necrotic; bludgeoning, piercing, and slashing from nonmagical attacks"
+damage_resistances: "frío, fire, necrotic; bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

 ***Aura of Annihilation.*** The bodak can activate or deactivate this feature as a bonus action.
 While active, the aura deals 5 necrotic damage to any creature that ends its turn within 30 feet of the bodak.
 Undead and fiends ignore this effect.